 What practical sampling methods should be in every researcher’s toolkit?

-You are designing research.
-This means writing your survey questions and considering sampling methods for online research or other types of data collection methods…
+You are designing research that includes writing survey questions and considering sampling methods for online research or other types of data collection methods…

 which will likely prompt the following sampling methods related questions…